ludvigdoeser/Spectral-Timing-Analysis-Repo/doc/HEASoft/README.md

 ig 3: 1-3, 20-**
 ```

-To show all data and then all model-parameters:
+To show all data and all model-parameters:

 ```
 show data